 Stains tend to have unpredictable results when being applied, for example, possible bleeding effects and the reaction from past wood infection.
 Moreover, certain woods like maple, beech, oak, Merbau, birch, and pine do not take stains well and can result in some big colour variations and overlapping.

 Due to the staining and finishing process, it is possible that skirting boards and walls may be marked or damaged in the process of renovating your floors. overlapping can be visible.
 Whilst care will be taken these will likely need touching up or made good once our work is completed.

-Please remember that colour can fade due to UV light or when covered.
+Please remember that the colour of your floor can fade due to UV light or when covered.
 This is a normal process.
 It can be minimised through the use of natural soaps.